zougloub/libseek/README.rst

 The communication protocol is pretty simple, but there's no point (?) to understand it in order to write something usable.
-The camera is autonomous at providing data, after an initial configuration consisting in a handful of commands, and a "send me data now" request.
+The camera is autonomous at providing data, after an initial configuration consisting in a handful of commands, and a "send me data now" request it will provide image frames.

+There are different type of frames, that are identified by an in-band status byte located at position 20:

+- Regular frames (code 3)
+- Flat Field Calibration frames (code 1)
+- Unusable frames (code 6), probably because the shutter is in progress
+- ...

+The raw frame data contains regular "holes", values that are "black pixels" by design.
+The missing values are reconstructed using interpolation from neighboring cells.
+The locations are predicted, but it's also possible to identify them because the values are also missing in calibration frames.

+Library Design
+**************

+Black pixels are detected by noticing that their value is zero both in the calibration frame and in the image frames.

+..
+TODO: actually see whether that's the right way, doing a dump